Hiring with Intention: An Easier Approach to Finding the Right Talent

 2. Write Job Descriptions That Attract the Right Talent

 Think about the last job posting you read.
 Did it excite you?
 Or did it feel like a shopping list of impossible requirements?
+Learn how to write a job description that attracts instead of repels.

 Too many job descriptions focus on what a candidate should have rather than why the role matters.
 Flip the script.